 The lottery is regulated by the Multi-State Lottery Association and includes games like MegaMillions, Powerball, Fantasy 5, All or Nothing, The Pick, Pick 3, Card Cash, and more.
 When it comes to horse racing at any of the three racetracks in Arizona, the Arizona Department of Racing is the head decision-maker.

 While they’re a bit looser on gambling than other states that have gambling totally prohibited, one might think they would have jumped at the chance to legalize sports betting.
-The hold-up is a result of the tribal compacts they currently have in place that wouldn’t be in the state’s favor.
-The compacts would need to be reworked so the state will see the revenue to make legalizing betting in Arizona worthwhile.
+You would be right!
+They have finally reached agreements to open up both in-person and mobile sports betting.
+This happened after many unsuccessful attempts to pass legislation.

 While bills have popped up to legalize sports betting in Arizona, they have fizzled and lost their momentum.
 Currently, in April 2020, there are two bills that have the potential to legalize sports betting in Arizona by the end of the year.
 Bills HB 2813 and SB 1525 have the potential to make 2020 (or maybe 2021 due to likely COVID-19 delays) the year Arizona sports betting is legalized.

 The state us currently awaiting regulatory mechanism to be able to implement the new tribal-state compacts that allow for fantasy and sports betting.

 Currently, none of the casinos in the state are allowed to collect wagers on sports, unfortunately.
 Until the state figures out a way to rework the tribal pacts, pass one of those two bills listed above, and legalize sports betting in Arizona, sports betting is technically illegal.